shotwn/the-silicon-scout/docs/docs/interim-reports/interim-report-1.md

 2025-10-20 | Black-box 1 @8000  | 2200       | Disabled      | 0.8965   | 1.00                 | 0.01             | 0.02            | 0.95
 2025-10-22 | Black-box 1 @8000  | 2400       | Enabled       | 0.806125 | 1.00                 | 0.01             | 0.01            | 0.89

-Please see [study diary](../study-diary.md) for more detailed results.
+Please see relevant days in the [study diary](../study-diary.md) for more detailed results.

 ***Results with numeric fusion adapter are dissapointing so far.
+Initial data shows that model is not performing better compared to previous attempts.***

+***It also had no positive effect on black-box data performance.
+There are way too many false signals still.***

-Initial data shows that model is not performing better compared to previous attempts.
-Perhaps I need to train a custom token for numeric fusion adapter instead of using the first token embedding.
+***Perhaps I need to train a custom token for numeric fusion adapter instead of using the first token embedding.
 Or perhaps numeric fusion adapter needs more training to stabilize.
-Maybe I need to increase the capacity of the adapter network.
-More experiments are needed to find out.***
+Maybe I need to increase the capacity of the NFA's network...***

 ## What Would Be The Ideal Outcome?